Surrogacy has come a long ways from its humble beginnings, but just how far can we expect it to go in the future?

 Programs such as cross-border surrogacy have given intending parents the availability to achieve their dreams more easily.
 Should the parents come from a surrogate friendly country, they can hire a surrogate from different nation to carry their child.
 This allows the mother the protections and reparations afforded to surrogate mothers in the parents home country.
 While the mother will spend time in the intended parents country for medical procedures and the final few months leading up to the birth, they travel back to their home country for the majority of the pregnancy.
 This can afford prospective parents a huge reduction in wait times, as well as a significant decrease in associated costs.
 This has proven to be an attractive option for surrogate mothers as well, allowing for compensation of their time and efforts spent as a surrogate.

 Gaining in popularity, surrogacy abroad is an excellent option for couples who come from a place that houses less than surrogate friendly laws.
-In countries like the Ukraine and Greece, laws are in place that not only protect the rights and needs of surrogate mothers, but also the rights of intended parents.
+In countries like the Ukraine and Greece, laws are in place that not only protects the rights and needs of surrogate mothers but also the rights of intended parents.
 Hopeful parents from almost any country can come to seek the family they desire.
 These countries are a boon for parents that come from a place that does not recognize their intrinsic needs.
-Countries that allow for extra national surrogacy programs provide an attractive future to their local economies as well.
-Ukraine has seen a much needed boost in economic gain as well as medical advancement, largely due to their booming surrogacy practices.
+Countries that allow for extra-national surrogacy programs provide an attractive future to their local economies as well.
+Ukraine has seen a much-needed boost in economic gain as well as medical advancement, largely due to its booming surrogacy practices.

 What To Expect From Surrogacy’s Future

 With the ever-expanding acceptance of surrogacy practices, we can hope to see a better future.
 Surrogacy practices are becoming more mainstream, with celebrities and high profile births being heralded as the important and necessary treatments that they are.
 This will hopefully allow for more open-minded societies and better laws concerning the treatment of parents and surrogates alike.